How to become

 Professional and industry bodies

-You could join the Chartered Insurance Institute for professional development and training opportunities.
+You could join the Chartered Insurance Institute or British Insurance Brokers' Association for professional development and training opportunities.

 Further information

-You can find out more about working in insurance from the Chartered Insurance Institute and Step Forward.
+You can find out more about careers in insurance from the Chartered Insurance Institute and British Insurance Brokers' Association.